-4 HMI: Local web interface via webserver
+HMI: Local web interface via webserver

-The functionalities of the nx-interface are reproduced in an embedded webserver.
-This allows you to display and control the system on a web browser (computer, tablet PC or smartphone).
-This is the default HMI available for the next1 as the communication board is by default embedded in the device and there is no nx-interface delivered with the product (available as an option).
+The functionalities of the nx-interface graphical user interface (GUI) are reproduced in an embedded local webserver.
+This allows you to display and control the system on a web browser of a device connected to the same local network (computer, tablet PC or smartphone) or in Studer Monitoring app.
+This is the default HMI available for the next1 as the communication gateway is by default embedded in the device and there is no nx-interface delivered with the product (available as an option).

-The design, structure, list of settings of the webinterface is similar to the one on the nx-interface.
-Please see the chapter about the nx-interface above, for the structure of the menu, navigation, and functionalities.
+The design, structure, list of settings of the web interface is similar to the one on the nx-interface.
+Please see the chapter about nextOS above, for the structure of the menu, navigation, and functionalities.